cns-iu/hra-vccf-ftu-supporting-information/code/README.md

 ### Populate data for iFTU explorer(iFTU_Explorer_marker_CT_info.ipynb)

-The code has been split into three sections:
+The code has been split into four sections:
 ```
 	      1: Loading of the data and reference file
 	      2: Conversion of gene IDs and barcodes to readable format